JayashTripathy/Khat-Messaging-App/README.md

 ![Logo](https://drive.google.com/uc?export=view&id=1DXqbHDnyrBdEO4BmsQNBMae-ksZCY0nO)

-# Khat - A modern UI chatting application
+# Khat - A modern UI messag application

 - Khat is a chat Application that allows users to send messages to anybody on the app.
 - One of the cool features of Khat is that it produces random unique  avatars for users to pick from when they register